-If you choose to take your benefits before your NRD (under current legislation the earliest you can take your benefits is at age 55, this is increasing to age 57 in 2028), and your pension will be reduced to reflect the fact that it will be payable for a longer period of time.
+If you choose to take your benefits before your NRD (under current legislation the earliest you can take your benefits is at age 55, increasing to age 57 in 2028) your pension will be reduced to reflect the fact that it will be payable for a longer period of time.

-At present the Trustee applies 'Early Retirement Factors' that reduce the pension payable because your pension will be paid for a longer period.
-The factors currently differ for deferred members that are still employed compared to those that are no longer employed meaning that while you remain employed you will benefit from any enhanced factors the Trustee may apply and the reduction will be less than that applied to a deferred member who is no longer employed.
+At present the Trustee applies Early Retirement Factors to calculate the reduced pension payable.
+The factors currently differ for deferred members that are still employed compared to those that are no longer employed.
+This means that while you remain employed you will benefit from any enhanced factors the Trustee may apply and the reduction will be less than that applied to a deferred member who is no longer employed.

-Early Retirement Factors are the responsibility of the Trustee who review these following each triennial valuation, based on advice from the Scheme Actuary.
+Early Retirement Factors are the responsibility of the Trustee who reviews these regularly and at a minimum following each triennial valuation, based on advice from the Scheme Actuary.

-Taking benefits before age 55 due to Ill Health
+Taking benefits before age 55 due to ill health

-If you are too ill to continue working, you can, subject to any medical evidence the Trustee requires, retire earlier than age 55, subject to an early retirement factor.
-Your pension will be calculated in the same way as at early retirement.
+If you are too ill to continue working, you may be able to retire earlier than age 55 subject to any medical evidence the Trustee requires (the Trustee will ultimately decide whether or not you qualify for ill-health early retirement).
+Your pension will be calculated in the same way as at early retirement (and will be subject to an early retirement factor).